ShrimpingIt/medea/README.md

 ## ESP8266 Pre-configured Image

-A pre-configured image suitable which works around the ESP8266 limitations noted below is available at http://shrimping.it/project/medea/ based on Micropython 1.9.3 with medea onboard as frozen modules and an 8192byte TLS buffer to allow larger HTTPS payloads (e.g. > 10 tweets).
+A pre-configured image suitable which works around the ESP8266 limitations noted below, based on [5d0d12c9](https://github.com/ShrimpingIt/medea/tree/5d0d12c9e25965c26c06c7a3d223ab4aa80f05a0) is available at http://shrimping.it/project/medea/ based on Micropython 1.9.3 with medea onboard as frozen modules and an 8192byte TLS buffer to allow larger HTTPS payloads (e.g. at least 10 tweets from a Twitter timeline, at least 8x 3-hourly OpenWeatherMap forecasts).

 Use the standard `esptool` [instructions](https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html) to upload the image.